laravel/docs/telescope.md

 <a name="cache-watcher"></a>
 ### Cache Watcher

-The Cache Watcher records data when a cache key is hit, missed, updated and forgotten.
+The cache watcher records data when a cache key is hit, missed, updated and forgotten.

 <a name="command-watcher"></a>
 ### Command Watcher

-The Command Watcher records the arguments, options, exit code and output whenever an Artisan command is executed.
-If you would like to exclude certain commands to be recorded by the Command Watcher, you may specify the command in the `ignore` option in your `config/telescope.php` file:
+The command watcher records the arguments, options, exit code, and output whenever an Artisan command is executed.
+If you would like to exclude certain commands from being recorded by the watcher, you may specify the command in the `ignore` option in your `config/telescope.php` file:

     'watchers' => [
         Watchers\CommandWatcher::class => [